 - talk with your student's regional health school teacher about their return to school

 How can I support my student returning to school after cancer treatment?

 When your student comes back to school after cancer, it can be a good sign that their life is returning to their 'new normal'.

 It can, however, be an emotionally challenging time for you as a teacher (as well as the student and their whānau).

 How can good communication help my student return to school after cancer treatment?

 It may be possible for someone to come and talk to the class about cancer and treatment.
-This could be a nurse, a Child Cancer Foundation family support coordinator, a Leukaemia & Blood Cancer coordinator or CanTeen youth support coordinator who knows your student.
+This could be a nurse, a Child Cancer Foundation family support coordinator, or someone who knows your student from Leukaemia & Blood Cancer or CanTeen.

-You can help by acknowledging the difficulties they have faced as well as offering encouragement for taking things one day at a time.
+You can help by acknowledging the difficulties they have faced as well as offering encouragement to take things one day at a time.

-It is important that the school/early learning centre and parents work collaboratively together to ensure a smooth transition back to school.
+It is important that the school and parents work collaboratively together to ensure a smooth transition back to school.

 What kind of information do I need to know about my student's cancer and treatment?